The Best Bluetooth Trackers of 2020

 Right out of the box we saw some stark differences with the setup process between the trackers.
 Some models such as the Cube Shadow, Innway Tag, and Innway Card have a QR code on the packaging that can be scanned to link your phone directly to the corresponding app download.
 Other manufacturers include a link in the instruction booklet that is manually entered to direct the user to the download link.
 In our review, the Nutale Nut3, Tile, and Kimfly devices use this approach.

-The quality and operation of the apps themselves largely differ between manufacturers.
-Some apps such as the Kimfly's are decidedly basic with minimal functionality — the app included with this device shows a bare-bones map and only supports connection for one device at a time.
-The Nutale easily connects several devices at a time, but along with the Kimfly does not offer a platform for finding your devices with a desktop or laptop computer.
+The quality and functionality of the apps themselves differ between manufacturers.
+Our favorite app is the Cube which offers all of the aforementioned features but also allows you to ring your phone as well as your trackers from a desktop or laptop computer.
+As an added bonus, the Cube user interface works seamlessly with Alexa.
+Some apps such as the Kimfly's are basic with minimal functionality — the app included with this device shows a bare-bones map and only supports connection for one device at a time.
+The Nutale easily connects several devices at a time, but along with the Kimfly is limited to smartphones and does not offer a platform for finding your devices with a desktop or laptop computer.
 We found the Innway and Tile apps to be very similar.
-Each of these apps effortlessly connect several devices to one account, and the user can easily view their trackers from a computer.
-Our favorite app is the Cube which offers all of the aforementioned features, but also allows you to ring your phone as well as your trackers from a desktop or laptop computer.
-As an added bonus, the Cube user interface works seamlessly with Alexa.
+Each of them effortlessly connects several devices to one account, and the user can easily view their trackers from a computer.

 Many of these devices double as a shutter button for your smartphone camera so you can snap the perfect photo or start and stop video without being near your phone.
 The models in our review that include this feature are the Cube Shadow, Kimfly, and both Innway models.